kowshikthopalli/EEE598_SML_project/README.md

 PyTorch 1.0  with cuda and

-Torchvisio
+Torchvision

 and usual Python ML libraries such as

-Scipy

-Numpy
+Scipy, Numpy, pandas

 scikit-learn

-pandas

-seaborn
+seaborn, matplotlib